Check out the list of frequently asked questions below.

 Your bill has two main components, a Daily Charge (a fixed cost per day) and a Usage Charge (a cost per kWh of power used).

 GloSave is the best option if you’re power usage is average or small and is our most popular plan.
-GloSave gives you a 35% discount off your entire bill (when you pay on time).
+GloSave gives you a 35% discount off your entire bill (when you pay on time with direct debit).

-Boost is great if your power usage is above average as it gives you a bigger 40% discount, but only on the energy usage portion of your bill (when you pay on time).
+Boost is great if your power usage is above average as it gives you a bigger 40% discount, but only on the energy usage portion of your bill (when you pay on time with direct debit).

 We estimate an average household (of 3 or 4 people) use about 700kWh per month.